General Testing Requirements for Admission

 Five-Year Programs – Testing Requirements

-Students can be admitted to EDUC 203 or 204, and provisionally admitted without these scores, but will not be officially admitted into the education program, and are limited to nine education credit hours (including EDUC 203 or 204), until they submit passing scores.
+Students can be provisionally admitted without these test scores and are limited to nine education course credits (including EDUC 203 or 204) until the submit passing scores.

 Post-Baccalaureate Programs – Testing Requirements

 The student will be limited to 6 credit hours of UMW coursework if they have not submitted their passing scores for the Praxis Core, or passing scores for the VCLA plus a passing score on the Math Praxis Core, SAT or ACT.

 Four Paths for Meeting Testing Requirements for Formal Admission into the College of Education